-Internally, the Max Planck Society calls upon its academic staff to observe the principle of public availability of basic research in its Rules of Good Scientific Practice.
-Its Rules for Scientific Advisory Boards were correspondingly extended to include a section on Open Access.
+Internally, the Max Planck Society calls upon its academic staff to observe the principle of public availability of basic research in its document Responsible Acting in Science.
+Its Rules for Scientific Advisory Boards were correspondingly extended.

 To be able to promote Open Access in a variety of ways, the Max Planck Society established the Max Planck Digital Library.
 The library is responsible for supplying the Max Planck institutes with their basic information requirements.
 As such, it also operates the publication repository of the Max Planck Society, MPG.PuRe.

 The concept of Open Access is realised in practice through centralised strategic decisions, such as the creation of a central budget for subscription and Open Access publication charges, and a large number of corresponding projects.
 For instance, the Max Planck Society is involved in projects that promote the reconfiguration of science publishing to enable Open Access, e.g. by developing and analysing Open Access business models.

 When Max Planck researchers wish to publish the results of their work, they are supported in adopting an Open Access strategy: